 Both of these proposals include aggressive purchases of government bonds by the Bank of Japan as part of the solution.
-Even if the undertaking of new bonds by the Bank is out of the question, it is certainly possible to argue (1) that because fiscal policy is still effective under the liquidity trap, the Bank of Japan should support fiscal policy by aggressively buying up bonds on the secondary market, or (2) that if such action were to help arouse inflationary expectations, it would help us break out of the liquidity trap.
-On the surface, this proposal seems to have the triple benefits of (1) reducing real debt, (2) absorbing outstanding bonds, and (3) raising the possibility of breaking out of the liquidity trap by working on expectation formation.
+Even if the undertaking of new bonds by the Bank is out of the question, it is certainly possible to argue (i) that because fiscal policy is still effective under the liquidity trap, the Bank of Japan should support fiscal policy by aggressively buying up bonds on the secondary market or (ii) that if such action were to help arouse inflationary expectations, it would help us break out of the liquidity trap.
+On the surface, this proposal seems to have the triple benefits of (i) reducing real debt, (ii) absorbing outstanding bonds, and (iii) raising the possibility of breaking out of the liquidity trap by working on expectation formation.
 The following subsections will examine these supposed benefits in that order.

-1. The small and uncertain debt-reducing effects of unanticipated inflation

-This article does not rule out the possibility that at least some amount of the nominal public debt could be reduced ex post as a result of moderate inflation in an overall environment of stable prices.
-Nevertheless, it is hard to imagine that a country with highly developed capital markets could engineer unanticipated inflation to effectively reduce public debt (Giovannini [1995]), since higher interest on new issues of bonds would offset the decline in the real amount of debt.
+A. The small and uncertain debt-reducing effects of unanticipated inflation public debt could be reduced ex post as a result of moderate inflation in an overall environment of stable prices.
+Nevertheless, it is hard to imagine that a country with highly developed capital markets could engineer unanticipated inflation to effectively reduce public debt (Gionvannini 1995), for higher interest on new issues of bonds would offset the decline in the real amount of debt.